offthedial/site/faq.md

 ### What time do tournaments end?
 Tournaments usually last anywhere between 2 and 5 hours (generally around the four hour mark)

+### Will tournaments be streamed?
+Yes!
+If there are at-least 4 teams, 1 match from each preliminary round will be streamed.
+All finals matches will be streamed as well.

 ### How are disputes/issues resolved?
 All issues are sorted here on discord.